Trebbia river borns in the high Ligurian Apennines, from 1400 meters of Monte Prelà.

 The revaluation of the area has created some short thematic tours, accompanied by signs with pictures and naturalistic information, which today allow to approach and observe the characteristic environments of the river floodplain.

-Walking along quiet small country roads or immersing themselves for hours in a totally wild environment it is the precious opportunity that is offered to hikers and tourists fleeing the chaos of big cities.
+Walking along quiet small country roads or immersing themselves for hours in a totally wild environment it is the precious opportunity that is offered to hikers and tourists fleeing the chaos

 In Rivalta main access points* are in the lower parking of the village, the road leading up to the entrance arch and in Canneto, just to the right once you cross the Tuna bridge.
 The indications to follow are green and white, and marked with the logo of the park and the path name.